WICG/uuid/README.md

 # uuid

-This is the repository for uuid.
+This is the repository for [the WICG `uuid` Specification](https://wicg.github.io/uuid/).
 You're welcome to [contribute](CONTRIBUTING.md)!

 ## Implementation status